Career Exploration for kids ages 8-11! Activities encourage confidence, inquisitiveness,

 Girl Scouts are G.I.R.L.s (go-getters, innovators, risk-takers, leaders)™ who are

 changing the world.
 Games, meet local troops.

-Girls will learn the basics of Circuitry and Electricity by building working circuit
+learn the basics of Circuitry and Electricity by building working circuit boards and

 It is a program of the National Academy of Engineering.
 "The NAE launched EngineerGirl

 to help address the underrepresentation of women in engineering fields.
 Although women